What If You Make A Mistake You Can’t Apologize For?

 Guilt might seem like a good option, but it’s not the Jewish way.
 To wallow in one’s guilt is self-serving and unproductive.
 I believe, however, that the answer to this dilemma lies within the hidden hand of God that I mentioned earlier.
 Although the story of Purim celebrates the goodness that befell the Jewish people through a series of events which ultimately spared us from Haman’s murderous plot, God’s plan does not always reveal itself in ways that we can understand.

-For whatever reason, our world is one in which people are meant to suffer to varying degrees, depending on the person.
+For whatever reason, our world is one in which people are meant to suffer at different times, in different way.
 And although the cruelness of what I said was unintentional, I realize now that from God’s perspective, it was not accidental.
 If we have any way to undo or make better on our mistakes, it is our duty to correct them.
 But if we’re left in a situation that is out of our hands, then all we can do is trust that what ever happened was meant to be.
 We are here to uncover God’s concealment in the world and must put out every effort to do so, even if it takes us to the darkest of places.